|

 6. Stakeholders are notified about the outcome.

 The whole point is to cut the risk of surprise outages.
-And when something does go sideways after a deployment, the change record gives you a trail to trace back to the root cause.
+When something goes wrong after a deployment, the change record gives you a clear trail.
+You can trace back to the root cause quickly.

 What is configuration management?